Tryliom/PhysicsEngine/documentation/blogpost.md

 Performance tracking over the development of the engine
 ==============================================================

-I will start by showing how the engine was performing using Tracy at the beginning of the project, without any optimization nor quadtree.<br>
+I will start by showing how the engine worked using Tracy at the beginning of the project, without any optimization nor quadtree.<br>
-And continue with all the optimization that I made and how it improved the performance.<br>
+And continue with all the optimization that I made and how it improved the performances.<br>
-It will be a frame with the Collision Scene with 500 circles and 500 rectangles every time.
-I will take 10sec of sample each time.<br>
+The samples will last 10sec each with a focus on frame with the *collision scene* with 500 circles and 500 rectangles every time.<br>

 ## Without quadtree

-At the beginning, I don't implement the quadtree, so the engine was checking all possible pairs at each frame.<br>
+At the beginning, I didn't implement the quadtree, so the engine was checking all possible pairs at each frame.<br>
-I also don't implement the memory tracking yet.<br>
+I also haven't implemented the memory tracking yet.<br>

 ![A frame](images/history1.png)
 ![The stats of the updateColliders](images/history1Stats.png)

-We can see that a frame take around 30ms to be processed, the physics time take around 80% of the total time.<br>
+We can see that a frame take around 30ms to be processed, the physics part take around 80% of the total time.<br>
-At this time, I had a bug with the double rendering, so the engine was rendering twice the same frame, but it's not important for the performance.<br>
+At that moment, I had a bug with a double rendering, so the engine was rendering twice the same frame, but it doesn't affect the performance.<br>

 ## With basic quadtree

-I implemented the quadtree, but I didn't optimize it yet, and it has some problems.<br>
+I've implemented the quadtree, but I haven't optimised it yet, and it has a few problems.<br>
-The collider were inserted in each node that they overlap, so a collider could be inserted multiple times in the quadtree.<br>
+Colliders have been inserted into each node that they overlap, so that a collider can be inserted several times into the quadtree.<br>
-I use an unordered_set to store the colliders in the quadtree.<br>
+I used an `unordered_set` to store the colliders in the quadtree.<br>

 ![A frame](images/history2.png)
 ![The stats of the updateColliders](images/history2Stats.png)